ebaudrez/libpathcomp/README.md

 # NAME

-libpathcomp - A library for pathname composition
+Libpathcomp - A library for pathname composition

 # SYNOPSIS

-In a file called `my-config`:
+Suppose you have to work with pathnames that are built up from components, for example,

+    /opt/data/${instrument}/${instrument}_${year}${month}.dat

+Libpathcomp is designed to make the construction of these pathnames as convenient as possible, and offers a few functions for working with the constructed pathnames.
+One of the ways to use Libpathcomp for pathnames as given above, is to create a file called `my-config` with the following contents:

     [data]
     root      = /opt/data